Tools that have been useful to me in the past, or might be useful in the future, loosely grouped. Not things I use daily.

 Fire Toolbox

-Enhance the capabilities of Amazon’s Fire tablets.
+Enhance the capabilities of Amazon’s Fire tablets (requires Windows).